Mahurangi Magazine logo

 Wilkie Collins, Cundall Downe & Co., 1864

-Mutually Assured Destruction By A Thousand Cuts: Groundbreaking detective-fiction writer Wilkie Collins anticipated an assured-destruction weapon 75 years before its 6 August 1945 demonstration in Hiroshima, and arguably gratuitous, Nagasaki deployment on 9 August.
-Meantime, unarguably—and with or without a thermonuclear component—is the mutually assured destruction of a survivable climate, should the Great Mobilisation occur too late and too tentatively. photograph Cundall Downe & Co., 1864
+Mutually Assured Destruction by a Thousand Cuts: Groundbreaking detective-fiction writer Wilkie Collins anticipated an assured-destruction weapon 75 years before its definitive 6 August 1945 demonstration in Hiroshima, and arguably gratuitous, Nagasaki deployment three days later.
+Meantime, un arguably—and with or without an active thermonuclear component—is the mutually assured destruction of a survivable climate, should the Great Mobilisation occur too late and too tentatively. photograph Cundall Downe & Co., 1864

 While a full-blown World War III was always on the cards, it was also within the realms of the possible that Homo sapiens sapiensas opposed to Homo sapiens, to acknowledge Homo sapiens idàltu, and to avoid the more cumbersome alternative of ‘anatomically modern human being’, and for sheer cussedness could build a global democracy that relegated warfare on any scale to history.
-In 1945, proximate motivation for abolishing warfare was aplenty, not least the 75 million lives taken or lost in the just-ended World War II, and the 2.5 billion lives at stake in the imminently plausible prospect of an all-out, thermonuclear, World War III.
+In 1945, proximate motivation for abolishing warfare was aplenty, not least the 75 million lives extinguished in the just-ended World War II, and the 2.5 billionthe then global population, not that sufficient thermonuclear warheads had begun to be collectively amassed in 1945, of course lives at stake in the imminently plausible prospect of an all-out, thermonuclear, World War III.

 Mutually assured destruction had been conceivable at least 75 years before Hiroshima–Nagasaki.
-Woman in White author and playwright Wilkie Collins, on 7 August 1870:
+Woman in White author and playwright Wilkie Collins, 1870:

 I begin to believe in only one civilizing influence—the discovery one of these days of a destructive agent so terrible that warcapitalised, in original shall mean annihilation and men’s fears will force them to keep the peace.

-Dated from 24 February 2022, Russia’s dictator grasped the dubious distinction of definitively ending the half-century-long Cold War phase of World War III—by initiating its mass-murderous, special-military-operation phase.
-Abandoned by the United States, the fatally flawed fundamentally undemocratic United Nations is finally reduced to tsk-tsking from the sidelines.
-Unlike the 2022– Russo-Ukrainian War, however, the Israeli/US-Iran War has precipitated a global economic crisis.
-Human casualties will include millions of lives lost and impoverished far from the immediate combat zone.
-Fundamentalist radicalisation will bequeath a murderous, multigenerational legacy.
-Millions will be martyred, and most martyrdom will be non-elective.
-No martyr will enjoyor has enjoyed any form of life after death, much less paradise, accompanied by the lurid adolescent embellishments cobbled from post-Quran depictions.
+By launching its second, mass-murderous special-military-operation phase, on 24 February 2022, Russia’s dictator definitively secured the diabolical distinction of ending the half-century-long, Cold War-commencement of World War III.
+Meanwhile, summarily abandoned by its formerly munificent principal funder, the United States, the fatally flawed fundamentally undemocratic United Nations was finally reduced to tsk-tsking from the sidelines.
+Unlike the 2022 Russo-Ukrainian War, however, the Israeli/us-Iran War has precipitated a global economic crisis.
+Human casualties of the casually-created crisis will include millions of lives lost or ruined far from the immediate combat zone.
+Resultant fundamentalist radicalisation will bequeath a murderous, multigenerational legacy—millions will be martyred, and most martyrdom will be non-elective.
+What’s more, no martyr will be affordedmuch less has ever been rewarded any form of life after death, much less paradise accompanied by the lurid adolescent embellishments cobbled allusion to load of old cobblers—n regard to salacious Western memes—deliberate from post-Quran depictions.

-Unilateral and illegal, the inevitable humanitarian and economic crisis precipitated by the Israeli/US-Iran War is set to be just the latest that will be wilfully wastedunless, by some obscenely callous calculous, shock-doctrine spoils can be assessed as a good.
+Unilateral and illegal, the inevitable humanitarian and economic crisis precipitated by the Israeli/ us-Iran War is set to be just the latest economic shock that will be wilfully wastedunless, by some obscenely callous calculous, shock-doctrine spoils can be assessed as a good.
 Aotearoa briefly thrilled the world with its exemplarily demonstration of bubbleisolate-at-home, community-based bubbles—family or other, groups of individuals-based mutual kindness that likely saved considerably more than 20 000 New Zealand lives.
-What was utterly lacking, however, was the sharp infusion of low-carbon-infrastructure investment that would have ensured wholesome economic growth before, during, and after the crisis.
-Still signally essential is the South Auckland isolation hospital that could save many of the up-to 1500 annual influenza and pneumonia deaths when it wasn’t needed during pandemics.
-Meanwhile, given the shameless, relentless politicking by all parties since mandatory covid-19 isolation was lifted, it is small wonder that Aotearoa entered the Israeli/US-Iran War on the back foot and without a plan.
-After a predictable monthdiscounting the United States 22 June 2025 Operation Midnight Hammer prelude to 28 February 2026 of don’t-scare-the-horses days of nothing-to-see-here-folks, a targeted fuel subsidy by-any-other-name was announced.
+What was conspicuously absent, however, was the sharp injection of low-carbon-infrastructure investment that would have ensured wholesome economic activity before, during, and after the crisis.
+Still signally indispensable is the Manualso known as South Auklandkaualso known as South Aukland isolation hospital that could save many of the up-to 1500 annual influenza and pneumonia deaths when it wasn’t prioritised responding to the current, or next, pandemic.
+Meanwhile, given the shameless, relentless politicking by all parties since mandatory covid-19 isolation was lifted, it is small wonder that Aotearoa entered the Israeli/us-Iran War on the back foot and without a plan.
+After a predictable monthdiscounting the United States 22 June 2025 Operation Midnight Hammer prelude to 28 February 2026 of don’t-scare-the-horses days of nothing-to-see-here-folks, a targeted fossil-fuel subsidy by-any-other-name was announced.

-Populist, restoration-of-the-status-quo responses simply dig an unscalable crisis/hole deeper.
-Only with practice will digging hand- and footholds while simultaneously accelerating the mobilisation become instinctive for politicians and voters alike.
+Populist, panicked restoration-of-the-status-quo responses simply dig an unscalable crisis/hole deeper.
+Only with practice will digging hand- and footholds while simultaneously accelerating the beyond-urgent Great Mobilisation become instinctive for politicians and voters alike.
 Long since, Aotearoa should have been on a grid-powered-everythingexcepting, that is, data centres dedicated to the gross misapplication of AI-that-can-be grid-powered build-out mission.
-Pouring billions into motorways might be a great way for political parties to guarantee generous transport-industry electoral campaign funding, but if Aotearoa is to put its back into building a living, breathing, demonstration of how the democratic Great Mobilisation instantly becomes the economy, profound democratisation, meanwhile, is integral and a given.
+Pouring billions into motorways might be a great way for political parties to guarantee generous transport-industry electoral campaign funding, but if Aotearoa is to put its back into building a living, breathing, demonstration of how the democratic Great Mobilisation instantly becomes the economy, it would insulate itself from the fickle free-to-wreck-the-real-world market.
+New Zealand’s economy is a boom-and-bust one, based on its unproductive, ticky-tackyMalvina Reynolds, 1962 property-link to comemarket-with-bits-link to cometacked-onlink to come.
+Building a grid-powered, standard-gauge rail with trail rail the length of the Land of the Long White Cloud—Aotearoa—would instantly become the steel backbone of the New Zealand economy; a profoundly more resilient economy.
+Profound democratisation, meanwhile, is integral and a mobilisation given—a dictatorship-busting necessity, not a nicety.

 Costs of nuclear decreasing for China, growing sharply for the United States

-Do As China Does, Not Sells : China is prospering immensely by exporting EVs by the billions, while building out game-changing, practicable, grid-powered high-speed rail, and affordable, at-scale grid-powering fourth-generation nuclear power, to mention just two, massively significant low-carbon infrastructure technologies. chart Roosevelt Institute
+Do As China Does, Not Sells : China is prospering immensely by exporting evs by the billions, while building out game-changing, practicable, grid-powered high-speed rail, and affordable, at-scale grid-powering 4th -generation nuclear power, to mention just two, massively significant low-carbon infrastructure technologies. chart Roosevelt Institute

 Was the United States to immediately impeach and convict its rogue president and elect a radically reforming revolutionary government in the spirit of the text of its Declaration of Independence—